 I was very pleased to be interviewed by Vogue magazine for a story in their January 2011 issue that related one woman’s experience with an osteopenia diagnosis.
 But when the issue came out, I was struck by the picture on the cover.
 It shows Natalie Portman, a 29-year-old actress, looking wisp-slender in a sexy, low-cut dress.
 The picture was advertising Vogue’s story about her latest film, Black Swan, in which she plays an emotionally disturbed ballerina.
 The photo reminded me of the many “thin and worried women” I see at the Center for Better Bones.
+Becoming thin by way of unhealthy weight loss is detrimental to bone health.

 Either one of these stresses, emotional or physical, can have a powerful impact on bone health, but put them together — as in the case of Natalie Portman’s character in Black Swan — and you have a woman whose bones, sooner or later, will suffer.